Student Exploration: Sound Beats and Sine Waves

 - Digital Tone Generators: Use free online tone generator tools or smartphone apps.
 Play two pure sine waves simultaneously.
 Start with one at 440 Hz (standard concert A).
 Set the second to 441 Hz.
 Listen to the 1 Hz beat—a very slow, deep undulation.
 Increase the second tone to 445 Hz to hear a faster, 5 Hz beat.
 Experiment with extreme differences (e.g., 440 Hz and 500 Hz).
 Do you still hear a clear beat, or does it sound like two separate, dissonant tones?

-- Graphical Simulation: Utilize free physics simulation software like PhET Interactive Simulations from the University of Colorado Boulder.
+- Graphical Simulation: work with free physics simulation software like PhET Interactive Simulations from the University of Colorado Boulder.
 Their "Sound" and "Wave Interference" simulations allow you to visually add two wave sources, adjust their frequencies in real-time, and see the resulting waveform and hear the audio.
 Watch as the complex "beat envelope" modulates the underlying high-frequency carrier wave.

 - The Missing Fundamental: This is a fascinating auditory illusion related to beats and waveform shape.
 Play a sound that is the sum of sine waves at 200 Hz, 300 Hz, and 400 Hz.
 Your brain will likely perceive a fundamental pitch of 100 Hz, even though no